wp-plugins/wp-copysafe-web/readme.txt

 == Changelog ==

+= 0.7 =
+* Added option to manually set image width and height.
+* If image size is not set then the filename dimensions are used.

 = 0.6 =
-* Removed dependency on wp-load.php
+* Removed dependency on wp-load.php.

 = 0.5 =
 * Updated for JQuery 1.8